alexbecker/prompt-injection/paper.typ

 The baseline $underline(e)$ is defined as $underline(e) = (1 - alpha) E(x) + alpha E(underline(x))$ where $underline(x)$
 is the sequence obtained by replacing $(x_u, dots.h, x_U)$ and $(x_ell, dots.h, x_L)$ with `_`, and $alpha$ is chosen experimentally.

-This is a vector in the embedding space, so we define the scalar
+This is a vector in the embedding space, so we aggregate per-token attributions
 $a_i = bold(1)^top op("IG")_(i)(x)$ by summing over the embedding dimensions,
 which gives the sequence $a = (a_(u), dots.h, a_U)$ of gradient attributions on each token in the user prompt.
 Similarly, we define $a'$ using the null-ruled $x'$ in place of $x$.